mjhinek/comp1406/Assignments/comp1406a5/README.md

 Complete the `Gold` class.
 You will have to complete the `findGold()` method and the `computePerimeter()` methods using recursion.

+A `World` is a 2-dimensional grid of `Location`s.
+Each location might be a wall or not.
+If it is not a wall it might have gold and it might not.
+Each location has four sides to it.
+You are NOT allowed to move through a wall.
+A location might be at the edge of the world.
+You are not allowed to move off of the world (you'll likely throw a null pointer exception).

 The `findGold()` method will return the total amount of gold that you can find in the world that is reachable from the specified starting location.

 The `computePerimeter()` method description is coming...

+The _perimieter_ is defined as the sum of all sides of each location that is reachable in a world (from some starting location) that has a wall on the other side of it.
+For example,

 For this problem, I would suggest that you extend the provided `Location` class to add state and potentially behaviour as you see fit.
 In your code you can use your child class.
 Be sure that you do NOT modify the `World` and `Location` classes though.
 We will test your code by simply calling the two methods in the `Gold` class with different worlds and starting points.